-- Change engine oil and filter, as per recommendations on page 16. - Run the engine up to at least 140° F from a small, clean source of fuel dosed with either "Stab-il" brand fuel system stabilizer (diesel engine formula), or Stanadyne Performance fuel system conditioner.
-If neither of these fuel treatments is available, you may also use John Deere fuel system conditioner. - Completely drain, flush, and fill the cooling system with pre-mixed, 50/50, conventional ethylene-glycol heavy-duty diesel engine coolant. - Loosen alternator drive belt. - Completely seal off intake and exhaust openings with heavy plastic bags and duct tape. - Cover entire engine in large plastic bag and tape closed at bottom of bag-place several moisture absorbing desiccant packs inside plastic bag - Store engine inside a building (preferably climate controlled) to prevent corrosion.
+- Change engine oil and filter. - Start engine and operate it with no load for 1 to 2 minutes or enough time to circulate clean oil through the engine. - Completely drain, flush, and fill the cooling system with pre-mixed, 50/50, conventional ethylene-glycol heavy-duty diesel engine coolant (with SCAs). - Loosen alternator drive belt. - Completely seal off intake and exhaust openings with heavy plastic bags and duct tape.